nguyenchung050301/reagvn/README.md

 - Re-Scafford database.

 **0.1.4**
-- Add some Authorize into some API to seperate role.
+- Add some Authorize to some API to seperate role.
 - Add Cart feature: add products to cart.
 - Add some pagination into products.